douglassimonsen/redshift_upload/README.md

 Install this package with `pip install simple_redshift_upload`

-## Test
+## Testing
-Note: Due to the relatively slow nature of these tests, it's suggested you install `pip install pytest-xdist` in order to run these tests in parallel.
+### Set up environment
 Way 1 (Assumes you have a set up environment)
 1. Clone this repository
+2. `cd` into the directory
-2. Using the file `aws_account_creds_template.json`, fill in the data and rename the file `aws_account_creds.json`
+3. Using the file `aws_account_creds_template.json`, fill in the data and rename the file `aws_account_creds.json`
-3. Run the file `gen_redshift_environment.py --start`
+4. Run the file `gen_redshift_environment.py --start`
-4. Run the file `tests\run.py`
+5. Run the tests
-5. To remove the Redshift environment after testing, run `gen_redshift_environment.py --end`
+6. To remove the Redshift environment after testing, run `gen_redshift_environment.py --end`
-6. To test mypy, run the command `mypy -p redshift_upload`
-    1. There should be 10 errors about Optional Dictionaries not being indexable in upload.py.
-Those are ignorable.

 Way 2 (Blank Slate test environment)
 1. Clone this repository
+2. `cd` into the directory
-2. Run the command `python ./gen_environment/main.py`.
+3. Run the command `python ./gen_environment/main.py`.
 This script does the following:
     1. Runs `aws cloudformation deploy --template-file ./gen_environment/template.yaml --stack-name test`
     2. Generates access key pairs with access to the S3 bucket
     3. Creates temporary accounts in Redshift
     4. Creates a creds.json with the associated credentials.
+4. Run the tests
+5. To remove the Redshift environment after testing, run `aws cloudformation delete-stack --stack-name test

+### Run tests
+Note: Due to the relatively slow nature of these tests, it's suggested you install `pip install pytest-xdist` in order to run these tests in parallel.

+1. To run tests, just run `pytest` or `pytest -n --dist loadfile` (2nd is only available if you have pytest-xdist installed)
+2. To test mypy, run the command `mypy -p redshift_upload`
+    1. There should be 10 errors about Optional Dictionaries not being indexable in upload.py.
+Those are ignorable.

 ## High Level Process
 This package follows the following steps to upload your data to Redshift.